softwaremill/sttp/docs/testing.md

 ## Specifying behavior

-Behavior of the stub can be specified using a combination of the `whenRequestMatches` and `thenRespond` methods:
+Behavior of the stub can be specified using a series of invocations of the `whenRequestMatches` and `thenRespond` methods:

 ```scala mdoc:compile-only
 val testingBackend = SttpBackendStub.synchronous